Some of the Best Sharing Economy to Travel Cheap

 Wimdu.com

 House sitting is a great sharing concept that allows you to stay in someone’s home while they are away, look after their house and take care of their pets.
-It works on an exchange basis: i.e. free accommodation against house sitting.
-I find a house sitting the best form of long-term sustainable travel.
+It works on an exchange basis, i.e., free accommodation in exchange for house sitting.
+I find house sitting to be the best form of long-term, sustainable travel.

 Useful house sitting websites: